-The Historic Centre of Macau is a collection of 22 well-preserved buildings and public spaces designated as UNESCO World Heritage.
+The Historic Centre of Macau is a collection of 22 well-preserved buildings, monuments, landmarks and public spaces designated as UNESCO World Heritage.
 Some of the museums on this list are part of the World Heritage listing while others play an important role as the guardians of Macau’s unique history.

 Being a Special Administrative Region makes Macau one of those unique places to visit in China.

 - Macau Museums of Religious art

 - Macau Museums you probably haven’t heard of

 1- Macau Museum

 One of the most intriguing features about Macau Museum is its location within Mount Fortress next to the Ruins of St. Paul’s.

 The 17th-century fort was built by the Jesuits and was Macau’s main military defence for three centuries.

 The historic ambience of Mount Fortress Macau provides is the perfect location to convey the might of this former Portuguese stronghold.